cyupa/website/src/pages/help/billing-and-payments/how-to-pay/index.md

 ---
 date: "2018-09-14"
 path: "/help/how-to-pay"
-title: "How to pay"
+title: "How to pay for your subscription"
-weight: 4
+weight: 3
 ---

 You can pay for your subscription automatically with a credit card or by invoice.
 Please note that invoice-based billing is only available on our Enterprise plan.